SpyterDev/BloxAdder/README.md

 # Note!!!
 Not sure it you can exploit with it but please don't try because it is against Roblox's TOS and ruins the game for other people.

+Also I'm not affilicated with Roblox, I just thought I may as well release this program.
+It is so basic that it probably won't even be updated much (or at all).

 - SpyterDev